 You may get a large redundancy pay out

 If you will net a bumper a redundancy package you may not require MPPI cover but may need protection if you fall ill and can no longer work.
 However, even if you feel you are due a large payout, if this doesn’t happen statutory redundancy may be significantly less.
-The best approach is to work out how long your redundancy pay, and any savings, will last for taking into account the cost of all your other household costs such as food and energy.
+The best approach is to work out how long your redundancy pay, and any savings, will last taking into account the cost of your other household costs such as food and energy.

 You may get help from the Government

 MPPI may be unnecessary if you are entitled to help from the Government with your mortgage payments.
 Personal details, such as the size of your mortgage, your savings and the chance of your house being repossessed, will affect what you may be able to claim.

 However, the most the government will pay is your interest.
 MPPI covers your full repayment and associated costs.
 For more information on how the government can help you check out Gov.Uk.

 Some employees, usually in the public sector, receive generous pay if they have an accident at work or long-term sickness strikes.
 If you are likely to receive a favourable amount of sick pay, an MPPI policy which only covers redundancy might be the best option.

 Many other policies cover similar circumstances; the most common is permanent health insurance which pays out a proportion of your salary if illness prevents work but does not cover unemployment.
 It is usually more expensive, but it pays out for a longer period of time and can be used in conjunction with unemployment-only MPPI.
 It may also be the case that your work provides you with some form of cover, so check.